Ibrahimovic injured in Milan training session

-It is understood the former Sweden striker hurt the lower area of his calf during a training match.
+The former Sweden striker hurt the lower area of his calf during a training match, Stats Perform News understands.

 Reports in the Italian media suggest a scan could reveal it to be a serious problem to his Achilles.